Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 Once they are launched successfully, they should output logs as shown in the GIF above.
 Notice that we pass the `--dev` flag to `phala-node` and `phost` to indicate we are in the development network.

 The three core blockchain components are connected via TCP (WebSocket and HTTP).
-Please make sure your system have the TCP ports not occupied with other programs.
+Please ensure your system have the TCP ports not occupied with other programs.
 By default they use the following ports:

 - `phala-node`
     - 9944: Substrate WebSocket RPC port